jsdoc-type-pratt-parser/jsdoc-type-pratt-parser/README.md

 Live Demo
 ---------

-Simple live demo can be found at: https://simonseyock.github.io/jsdoc-type-pratt-parser/
+A simple live demo to test expressions can be found at: https://simonseyock.github.io/jsdoc-type-pratt-parser/

 Getting started
 ---------------